 U.S. Bankruptcy Courts’ “Bankruptcy Basics” – general information from the US Bankruptcy Court about the bankruptcy process.

 National Association of Consumer Bankruptcy Attorneys – Chris is a member of this group, which provides resources for consumers, as well as training and information for attorneys.

-Cricket Debt Relief – a credit counseling company we use for the government-mandated pre-filing counseling.
+Cricket Debt Relief – a credit counseling company used for the government-mandated pre-filing counseling.

-Solid Start – a credit counseling company we use for the government mandated post-filing counseling.
+Solid Start – a credit counseling company used for the government mandated post-filing counseling.

 Chris is a member of the National Association of Consumer Bankruptcy Attorneys.